-The density current parameterization coupled with Emanuel's convection scheme, described in part I of this series of papers, is tested in a single column framework for continental and maritime convective systems.
-The case definitions and reference simulations are provided by cloud resolving models (CRM).
-For both cases, the wake scheme yields cold pools with temperature and humidity differences relative to the environment in reasonable agreement with observations (with wake depth of the order of 2 km over land and 1 km over ocean).
-The coupling with the convection scheme yields convective heating, drying and precipitation similar to those simulated by the CRM.
-Thus the representation of the action of the wakes on convection in terms of Available Lifting Energy (ALE) and Available Lifting Power (ALP) appears satisfactory.
+The density current parameterization coupled with Emanuel's convection scheme, described in Part I of this series of papers, is tested in a single-column framework for continental and maritime convective systems.
+The case definitions and reference simulations are provided by cloud-resolving models (CRMs).
+For both cases, the wake scheme yields cold pools with temperature and humidity differences relative to the environment in reasonable agreement with observations (with wake depth on the order of 2 km over land and 1 km over ocean).
+The coupling with the convection scheme yields convective heating, drying, and precipitation similar to those simulated by the CRM.
+Thus, the representation of the action of the wakes on convection in terms of available lifting energy (ALE) and available lifting power (ALP) appears satisfactory.
 The sensitivity of the wake-convection system to the basic parameters of the parameterization is widely explored.
-A range of values for each parameter is recommended to help with implementing the scheme in a full-fledged General Circulation Model.
+A range of values for each parameter is recommended to help with implementing the scheme in a full-fledged general circulation model.